Donna Christensen

 Donna Marie Christian-Christensen, formerly Donna Christian-Green (born September 19, 1945), is an American physician and politician.
 She served as the 4th elected non-voting Delegate from the United States Virgin Islands's at-large district to the United States House of Representatives from 1997 until 2015.
+A member of the Democratic Party, Christensen is the first woman to win the party’s nomination for governor in Virgin Islands history.
+She is the first woman to represent the territory in the U.S. Congress.

 Biography

 Early life

 Born Donna Christian in Teaneck, New Jersey, she is the daughter of a Virgin Islands Federal District Court judge, Almeric Christian.
 She received her Bachelor of Science from St. Mary's College in Notre Dame, Indiana in 1966.
 Christensen then attended the George Washington University School of Medicine in Washington, D.C., where she received an M.D. in 1970.
 She interned at San Francisco's Pacific Medical Center from 1970 to 1971 and performed her residency in family medicine at Howard University Medical Center from 1973 to 1974.

 Career

 Donna Christian-Christensen worked as a physician, first in the emergency room and later in the maternity ward.
 She then served as medical director for the St. Croix Hospital in St. Croix, Virgin Islands.
 She was the Acting Commissioner of Health for the Virgin Islands in 1993 and 1994 and also ran a private medical practice until 1996.

 Christian was a delegate to the Democratic National Conventions from 1994 through 2012 elections.
 She has also previously served on the Status Commission and the Board of Education for the USVI.

 She was also active in community organizations in the Virgin Islands, working to protect St. Croix from overdevelopment, and leading an effort to improve the quality of local judicial appointments.